blue-oil/blueoil/docs/tutorial/run_fpga.md

 Explore into the `demo/python` directory, and execute the following commands on the device.

     $ cd demo/python
+    $ export LC_ALL=C # for the first time only
+    $ sudo pip install -r requirements.txt  # for the first time only
     $ python usb_camera_demo.py \
           -m ../models/lib/lib_fpga.so \
           -c ../models/meta.yaml

+Press [ESC], to stop the demo.